imsb-uke/discern/doc/source/index.rst

-.. scWAE documentation master file, created by sphinx-quickstart on Mon Jul 19 10:11:21 2021.
+..
+DISCERN documentation master file, created by sphinx-quickstart on Mon Jul 19 10:11:21 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.